actions-on-google/dialogflow-number-genie-nodejs/README.md

 1. Select *Export and Import*.
 1. Select *Restore from zip*.
 Follow the directions to restore from the `NumberGenie.zip` file in this repo.
 1. Deploy the fulfillment webhook provided in the `functions` folder using [Google Cloud Functions for Firebase](https://firebase.google.com/docs/functions/) and the static resources needed by the project using [Firebase Hosting](https://firebase.google.com/docs/hosting/):
-    1. Open the file `functions/index.js` and find the declaration of the `HOSTING_URL` constant at the top.
-Replace the '<YOUR_HOSTING_URL>' placeholder with the Project ID of the Firebase project, that you can find in the general settings page in the Firebase Console.
-The final value of `HOSTING_URL` should look like `https://numbergenie-12345.firebaseapp.com`.
     1. Follow the instructions to [install the Firebase CLI](https://firebase.google.com/docs/hosting/quickstart#install-the-firebase-cli).
     1. Run `firebase init`, and select to configure `Hosting` and `Functions`.
 Select the project you've previously created in the Actions on Google Console as default project.
 In the configuration wizard, accept all the default choices.
     1. Run `firebase deploy` and take note of the endpoint where the fulfillment webhook has been published.
-It should look like `Function URL (numberGenie): https://us-central1-YOUR_PROJECT.cloudfunctions.net/numberGenie`.
-The command will also deploy the static assets at `https://us-central1-YOUR_PROJECT.cloudfunctions.net/`.
+It should look like `Function URL (numberGenie): https://${REGION}-${PROJECT}.cloudfunctions.net/numberGenie`.
+The command will also deploy the static assets at `https://${PROJECT}.firebaseapp.com/`.
 1. Go back to the API.AI console and select *Fulfillment* from the left navigation menu.
 Enable *Webhook*, set the value of *URL* to the `Function URL` from the previous step, then click *Save*.
 1. Select *Integrations* from the left navigation menu and open the *Settings* menu for Actions on Google.
 1. Click *Test*.